Drive-Trust-Alliance/oui/README.md

 # oui
 Access IEEE OUI data

-macOS Xcode project for a small library suitable for inclusion in macOS/iOS/iPadOS/watchOS/tvOS/xxOS apps
+C++ class for access the IEEE OUI database

 The IEEE OUI data is kept in a flat file which can be refreshed by a simple script, included.
-It can be accessed in different ways in C code by adjusting the C preprocessor definitions of the enclosing syntax.